koush/docs.scrypted.app/camera-preparation.md

 :::

 ::: tip
 Some cameras, such as Hikvision or Amcrest, expose more streams and `Framerate` options when AI is disabled.
-The camera AI is not used within Scrypted, and may be disabled for better performance.
+The camera AI is not used within Scrypted, and may be disabled for better streaming performance.
 :::

 ## Video Setup